 I don’t recall the entire reading list for that class.
 I believe it included the complete works of William Shakespeare.
 But one entry stood out to me at that time, and still impresses me today.
 It was the Bible.
 I indignantly wondered how I could be expected to read the entire Bible in just one semester.
 As the professor explained to us, the whole of English literature was molded by the Bible.
 Not only did authors liberally quote from Scripture, but even if they didn’t, their world view — the very perspective from which they wrote — was a product of a society which embraced long-established Biblical values.
 The development of Western classical institutions of education began as the religious study of Scripture.

 Back then I wasn’t a Christian, but I had a copy of the Revised Standard Version which had been awarded to me upon completion of Sunday School when I was in the third grade.
 I had avoided making a habit of referring to the Bible.
-I found it a challenge trying to look up quotations.
-Looking for a table of contents, all I found was a list of books.
+I found looking up quotations a challenge.
+The table of contents was basically a list of the books.
 I didn’t readily grasp the numbering of chapters and verses, and even when I actually found a particular verse, I discovered the wording in the Revised Standard Version was different from that of the King James Version, which is the version one generally finds in literature.
 At that point I had no interest in examining Scripture.
 It was enough for me to acknowledge that the Bible had been “revised” and I had no desire to explore it any further.

 However, because English literature is so thoroughly permeated by a Biblical presence, there was no way I could avoid sensing it, tasting it and even savoring it while taking this class.
 I recall one assignment in particular that made a lasting impression on me… well, actually two impressions — one literary, another spiritual.
 The assignment was to read Gerard Manley Hopkins’ poem, “The Windhover”, be prepared to discuss it in class, and then write a report about it.
 Since it isn’t a long poem, I thought this assignment shouldn’t be too difficult.
 Here is the poem: